 What are dentures?

-Dentures are a precision custom-made appliance which replaces missing teeth and tissue.
+Dentures are a precision, custom-made appliance which replaces missing teeth and gum tissue.
 Dentures are fabricated over several appointments as a team effort involving you, your dentist, and a dental technician to optimise the way they fit, look and function.
-They can be removable fixed by attaching to several implants.
+They can sometimes be constructed to fit around dental implants.

 Partial dentures fit around remaining natural teeth and can assist with your speaking, chewing and appearance.
 They can be a good option for someone who is missing a few teeth, but still has several natural teeth which are sound and stable.
 Prior to receiving a partial denture, the natural teeth should be in good condition, with any restorative needs (such as tooth fillings and crowns) already taken care of.

 A full denture replaces all of the teeth on one arch of your mouth.
 This treatment might be required if someone no longer has any (or enough) sound natural teeth to support a partial denture.
 A full denture can also assist in speaking, chewing and appearance.

 If your denture is to be fixed to implants, the implants will need to be placed prior to making your denture.
 This step would often be completed by a dental specialist to ensure the best possible chance of successful placement, and integration of the implants.

 Whether you are receiving fixed or removable full or partial dentures, the next step is then for your dentist to take impressions of your mouth.
 A trial denture is made of wax in a dental laboratory.
 This trial denture is used to check fit, comfort and aesthetics at a second appointment.
 Once any necessary adjustments are made and you and your dentist are satisfied, the finished appliance is fabricated.
 Your denture is then yours to take home for a test drive, and your dentist will provide you with instructions on how best to care for it.
 The denture is reviewed and adjusted as necessary at subsequent check-up appointments.